 80% of your FICO score is based on your payment history, credit utilization, and age of your credit

-If you want to raise your credit score fast, installments should not be the ones to start with.
-Having a definite amount to pay and scheduled payments, means that once an installment loan is paid off, the account will also be closed.
-Closing an installment loan might lower your credit score due to weakening your credit mix.
-Matter of fact, keeping an installment loan on your credit report helps you build a good credit score.
+If you want to raise your credit score fast, installment loans should not be the ones to start with.
+Having a definite amount to pay and scheduled payments means that once an installment loan is paid off, the account will also be closed.
+Closing an installment loan might lower your credit score due to weakening your credit mix and the age of your credit.
+An installment loan on your credit report helps you build a good credit score.

-In addition, installment loans have no impact on your credit utilization which is one of the biggest factors in your credit score calculations.
-Yes, your debt-to-income (DTI) ratio will improve from paying off an installment loan.
-But, this cannot increase your credit score faster than the impact of revolving credit accounts on your credit score.
+In addition, installment loans do not impact your credit utilization, which is the second factor affecting your score after your payment history.
+Your debt-to-income (DTI) ratio will improve from paying off an installment loan.
+But, this cannot increase your credit score faster than paying off revolving credit accounts on your credit score.

 What credit card should you pay off first?

-Paying off credit card debt to raise your credit score requires some form of strategy.
-If you only have one credit card debt, you don’t have to worry much.
+Paying off credit card debt to raise your credit score requires some strategy.
+You don’t have to worry much if you only have one credit card debt.
 But, if you have multiple credit card debts, it is crucial to allocate your payments to credit cards in a way that improves your credit utilization the most.

-A big mistake many people make is to randomly allocate payments to their credit cards.
-This strategy helps them pay off some of their debts but has little effect on boosting their credit scores.
+Many people make the big mistake of randomly allocating payments to their credit cards.
+This strategy helps them pay off some of their debts but has little effect on raising their credit scores.

 If you want to pay off your credit card debts to raise your credit score, use the following strategy.

 - Pay off the credit card with the highest interest rate.
 Credit cards come with some of the highest APRs in the lending industry.
 According to LendingTree, the average credit card APR for new accounts in February 2023 is 23.55%.
 In addition, most credit card interests are compounding interest.
-Meaning that if you keep paying the minimum monthly payments, your debt will keep growing due to paying interest on interest.
+If you keep paying the minimum monthly payments, your debt will grow due to paying interest on interest.
 For this reason, you should not ignore credit cards with higher interest rates.
 Focusing on the higher-interest debt will allow you to keep your credit card balances manageable and ensure the health of your credit.

 How to pay off credit card debt?

 - Pay off the highest-interest debt first.
-This strategy is known as Debt Avalanche Method.
-This method is the most effective since credit cards come with higher APRs.
-The Debt Avalanche Method allows you to pay off your credit credit card debts starting with the credit card with the highest APR first while meeting minimum requirements on other debts.
-To use this strategy, organize your credit card debts starting with the highest interest to the lowest APR.
+This strategy is known as the Debt Avalanche Method.
+This strategy allows you to pay off your credit card debts, starting with the credit card with the highest APR and meeting minimum requirements on other debts.
+To use this strategy, organize your credit card debts, starting with the highest interest and moving to the lowest APR.
 Then, pay off the first debt on the list while meeting the minimum required payments on other debts.
 Once the first debt is paid off, move to the next debt.
 Repeat this process until all your credit card debts are paid off.

-Besides these two debt payment strategies, you can also rely on other ways to make your debt easier to pay off and manageable.
-The following two strategies can help you manage and pay off your credit card debts faster.
+In addition to these two debt payment strategies, other tips help you manage your debts.
+The following two strategies can help you quickly manage and repay your credit card debts.

-- Balance transfer.
-If you have a credit card debt with a higher APR, you can easily transfer that balance to another credit card with a lower APR.
-Having your interest rate reduced will allow you to pay off your credit card debt fast.
+- Transfer your credit card balances to a lower-interest card.
+If you have a credit card debt with a higher APR, you can quickly transfer that balance to another credit card with a lower APR.
+Reduced interest rates will allow you to repay your credit card debt quickly.

 Related: 6 effective ways to pay off credit card debt